TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 The option to use the combined modifier bit instead of a modifier byte, is used in the top row Cut-Copy-Paste keys, and also for some of the pre-programmed examples for the M1-M12 keys.

-Macros sent to the PC from the built-in keyboard will be saved to file MacroX X = 1-99, and if selected, assigned to key [MX].
+Macros sent to the PC from the built-in keyboard will be saved to file aX X = 01-99, and if selected, assigned to key [MX].
 Press [Up] after sending the macros to the PC to assign them to [MX]key.

-To set it up at first (displays red xx = SD SrcNum DstNum) press [Src] once then [Dst] - SD will now show MM 01 01 i.e. the source and destination macro is M1 and M1.
+To set it up at first (displays red xx = Src Num Dst Num) press [Src] once then [Dst] - it will now show M01 M01 i.e. the source and destination macro is M1 and M1.

 Note: The [Cpy] key on page 4 is now the most direct way to copy the [Src][Num] to [Dst][Num] Macro.
       The [*Cm] key cycles through all available star codes and insert it directly (no [ADD] required except if the *code* is followed by numbers then press [ADD] after inserting the number).
 For example press [*Cm] until *bb* is displayed then press then press [678][ADD][EXE] to set the LCD Brightness to 25 percent.

-Example 1: Set up MM 01 01 as SD SrcNum DestNum - during same session press [CTR][SHF][Esc][EXE][UP] - save to M01
+Example 1: Set up M01 M04 as SrcNum DstNum - then press [CTR][SHF][TEI]2x[EXE][UP] - press [Up] to save to
-           Can check in Terminal File list has Macro01 4bytes MtrData1 4bytes (only autosave for 01)
-           Press [M1] and TaskMan opens
+           key Target (Destination) key [M4].
+Press [M4] and the (Windows) Task-Manager opens (Ctrl+Shft+Esc).
-Example 2: Set up MM 01 02 - press [GUI][r][EXE][Up] - save to M02 - filelist only has Macro02 3bytes
+Example 2: Set up M01 M01 - press [GUI][r][EXE][Up] - save to key [M1] - file list shows two files a01 and m01 -
-           Must therefore copy it to M02
-           Set up AM 02 02 - then [Cpy] - file list has MtrData2 4 (added 0x00) press [M2] open run window
+           both 3 bytes length - setup Source M01 then press [Lst] it shows E3 15 00 which are in hexadecimal [GUI][r][NULL].
+Two copies were made as only the aXX files are used for linking.
+Copy M01 to Key [S4] - Set up A01 S04 - then press [Cpy].
+Press [M4] to test and setup SrcNum S04 then press [Lst] - E3 15 00 00 (one 0x00 added).
+Press key [S4] to open the run window.
-Example 3: Set up AS 02 01 - then [Cpy] - file list has StrData1 4 press [S1] open run command window
+Example 3: Set up A01 S01 - then [Cpy] - file list has s01 4 press [S1] open run command window
-Example 4: Set up AS 01 02 - then [Cpy] - file list has StrData2 5 press [S2] open TaskMan
+Example 4: Set up A04 S02 - then [Cpy] - file list has s02 5 press [S2] open TaskMan
-Example 5: Set up MM 04 04 - press [GUI][r][EXE][Up] - press [M4] to open run window
+Example 5: Set up S04 M04 - press [GUI][r][EXE][Up] - press [S4] to open run window
-           Set up MS 04 04 - then [Cpy] - press [S2] open run windows
+           Set up M04 S02 - then [Cpy] - press [S2] open run windows
-Example 6: Set up AT 04 07 - Rename Macro04 (must exist) to TtrData7 - press [Ren] - then press [T7]
+Example 6: Set up A04 T07 - Rename a04 (must exist) to t07 - press [Ren] - then press [T7]

 Linking Macro Examples:

-Example 1: Program M1 with a Open Run windows [GUI][r] and [M2] with a notepad+C/R
+Example 1: Program [M1] with a Open Run windows [GUI][r]
+           Program [M2] with a notepad+C/R
+           Program [M3] with hello+C/R
+           Program [M4] with [CTR][SHF][Esc] Open Taskman

-           Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad.
+           Then set up SrcNum DstNum M01 M02 - Press Link [Lnk], then press [M1] it opens the run window, and then opens notepad.
-Example 2: Program M1 with a Open Run windows [GUI][r] and [M4] with a [Ctr+Shft+Esc
-           Set up MM 04 01 - Press Link [Lnk], then press [M1] it open TaskMan, then opens the run window.
+           Set up M01 M03 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad, then enters the text hello in Notepad.
-Example 3: Program M1 M2 and M4 as in example 7 and example 8 - open Run window, notepad+C/R and open TaskMan
+           Again repeat above line - it should write hello twice when pressing key [M1]

+           If no number is added via [012][345][678][9][ADD] then keys [M1]{S1][T1] are used as the default with the Src determining whether it is M, S, or T and the DstNumber determining which macro number a01-a99 are added.
+If a number is added for example 5, then those SrcNumbers [M5][S5][T5] are used as the key to run the macro (or linked macros).

-           Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens run window and notepad.
-Then add a 3rd link Set up MM 01 04, press [Lnk] - then press [M1] it opens notepad via run window and TaskMan Example 4: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. MM 01 04.
-Then go to the numbers page and add 5 i.e. press [345[3x[ADD] then goto the Macro Tools page where MM 01 04 is still visible and press [Lnk].
-Key [M5] will then Open the Run window, and then also open the TaskMan.
+Example 2: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. M01 M04.
+Then go to the numbers page and add 5 i.e.

-Note 1: For linking example 3 before linking there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
-        and Macro04 (4 bytes) - press [Cfg] to an open serial monitor to check.
-There are other linking options when numbers have been added through [ADD] (see example 4 above), but for examples 1 to 3 use [Lnk] on a clean display i.e. the status will only display "Destination Macro Number", or "Source Macro" or "Destinatio Macro" before pressing [Lnk].
+           press [345[3x[ADD] then goto the Macro Tools page where M01 M04 is still visible and press [Lnk].
+            Key [M5] (not keys [M1] or [M4]), will then open the Run window, and then also open the TaskMan.
+Example 3: Setup Source S04 and Target M02, and do not add any numbers - press [Lnk] - will then link files a04
+           and a02 to key [S1].
+Example 4: Setup Source M04 Target M02, and do not add any numbers - press [Lnk] - will then link files a02
+           and a02 to key [M1] i..e pressing key [M1] will run the macro in file a02 twice.
+Repeat this again, and the number of times will increase by one each time.

-Note 2: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+Note 1: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
-Note 3: Linked Macro Data will be lost after a power cycle or reset inless the save-restore option is turned on
+Note 2: Linked Macro Data will be lost after a power cycle or reset unless the save-restore option is turned on
         by executing an *lr* command - then also press the black [Cfg] button twice to save the option to flash.
         An *ld* will send a Link and Macro datadump to the serial port.
-Note 4: Use Source = Destination then press [Lnk] - if the intention is to repeat the same macro more than once.
 Note 3: Pressing [Cpy] is the same as *cm* [EXE].
-Chaining macros have been implemented for all 36 MST 1-12 keys.
+Macro-linking has been implemented for all 36 M S T 1-12 keys.
+Note 4: All keys haves the same repeat period of 0.5 seconds - holding a key down after this time has elapsed will trigger a fairly rapid repeat.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.